cplaisier/viridis/README.md

 classifiersFinder.py: script that calls cuffdiff to find DETs between two conditions.

 #### visualizing samples
+samplesCorrelationGrapher.py: script to compute and plot the correlation among samples.
 pcaGrapher.py: script to compute the PCA on expression values in FPKM.
 sampleMapper.py: script to map samples in diurnal, growth space trained in epochs 0 and 1.
 sampleMapper_epoch0.py: script to map samples in diurnal, growth space trained only in epoch 0.